appcircleio/appcircle-docusaurus/docs/self-hosted-appcircle/configure-server/kubernetes/helm-configuration.md

 To use a external MongoDB database, you can follow the steps below:

+- Create individual users and passwords for each Appcircle service on the MongoDB instance.
+Each service should have its own user with distinct credentials to ensure proper access control and security.
+Below is an example of how to generate a secret with MongoDB connection strings for each service, where each user is assigned specific permissions for its corresponding service.

 - Create a secret for the MongoDB connections.
 While you can choose your own secret name and key, it is recommended to use the format `${releaseName}-mongo-connections` with the multiple keys for each service.

 ```bash